A Neuron/Astrocyte Model of Tau Pathology

 Summary

-Understanding the mechanisms underlying neuron/astrocyte interactions in tau pathology has historically been limited to 2D culture models.
-The recent findings published by Batenburg et al., describe the first generation of a 3-dimensional neuron/astrocyte co-culture model compatible with multiple microscopy techniques.
-Lentiviral overexpression of the P301L mutant tau variant in a three-dimensional neuron/astrocyte culture coupled with StressMarq’s Tau (K18) P301L Mutant PFFs (catalog# SPR-330) was able to induce the formation of insoluble, phosphorylated and pathological tau aggregates.
+Pre-clinical screening of tau-targeting therapies has traditionally focused on neuronal cultures, but the crucial role of astrocytes in supporting neuronal function is increasingly being recognized.
+The recent findings published by Batenburg et al., describe a neuron/astrocyte co-culture model compatible with multiple microscopy techniques.
+Lentiviral overexpression of the P301L mutant tau variant in a neuron/astrocyte culture coupled with StressMarq’s Tau (K18) P301L Mutant PFFs (catalog# SPR-330) was able to induce the formation of insoluble, phosphorylated and pathological tau aggregates.
 The data presented depicts a cost-effective neuron/astrocyte co-culture model that can express tau variants with inducible tau seeding.
-This model has the potential to accelerate drug development research for tauopathies.
+This model provides a more accurate representation of the complex environment in the brain, and has the potential to improve and accelerate drug development research for tauopathies.

 Related StressMarq products